woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 Run `./bin/build_browser_app.sh` to rebuild the application and launch the server, then point your browser to http://localhost:9100/offline_wallet_generator.html.
 You should see the wallet's address, mnemonic phrase, spend key, and view key displayed in the browser window.

-## Running the application on a traditional application server
+## Running the application on your own application server

 To host the application on your own application server, copy the contents of the "./browser_build" folder to the source directory of your application server.